center-for-threat-informed-defense/sightings_ecosystem/docs/key-results.rst

    Percentage of the Top 15 Techniques.

-Of all techniques observed between 1 August 2021 to 30 November 2023, the top 15 most
+Of all techniques observed between 1 August 2021 to 30 September 2023, the top 15 most
 observed techniques comprise 82 percent of our sightings.
 This is lower than our last report, where the top 15 techniques comprised 90 percent of all observed techniques.
 This difference is likely due to the larger data set analyzed for this report, as well